ColleagueRiley/X11-Drag-n-Drop/README.md

     XFree(data);
 ```

-the drop has ended and XDnD versions 2 and older require the target to tell the source when the drop has ended.
+the drop has ended and XDnD versions 2 and newer require the target to tell the source when the drop has ended.
 This can be done by sending out a `ClientMessage` event with the `XdndFinished` message type.

 It will also include the action we did with the data and the result to tell the source wether or not we actually got the data.